w3f/polkadot-deployer/README.md

 <details><summary>GCP</summary>
 <p>
-To make a deployment on GCP the following conditions are required:
+To make a deployment on GCP you are required to have the aforementioned GCP service account and project properly configured and the following requirements:
-* A project on GCP.

-* GCP service account and credentials in the form of the environment variable `GOOGLE_APPLICATION_CREDENTIALS` with the path of the json credentials file for your service account (see [here](https://cloud.google.com/iam/docs/service-accounts) for details and make sure the service account has sufficient privileges for GKE).
+* Make sure the service account has sufficient privileges for GKE.

 * Enough quota on GCP to create the required resources (terraform will show the exact errors if this condition is not met).